telerik/reporting-docs/doc-output/configure-the-export-formats/image-device-information-settings.md

 }
 </style>

-# Image Device Information Settings
+# Device Information Settings for the Image rendering formats

 The following table lists the device information settings for rendering in __IMAGE__, __IMAGEPrintPreview__ and __IMAGEPrint__ formats.

-## Image Device Information Settings
+## Available Image Device Information settings

 |__Name__|__Type__|__Description__|
 | ------ | ------ | ------ |